sanikabhagat/Edgar-Dataset-Analysis/README.md

 • Your design and implementation for both the parts.
 • Review your outputs stored on Amazon S3 and discuss outputs.
 How do you handle exceptions when you don’t find the cik/accession number or if the amazon keys aren’t valid?

-Problem 2:
-Missing Data Analysis (50 points)
+## Problem 2: Missing Data Analysis
 You are asked to analyze the EDGAR Log File Data Set [https://www.sec.gov/data/edgar-log-filedata-set.html ].
 The page lists the meta data for the datasets and you are expected to develop a pipeline which does the following.
 Given a year, your program (In Python) should get data for the first day of the month(programmatically generate the url